aidi-2004-ai-enterprise/Lab-5-kamal-parekh/README.md

 Ruff was used to ensure PEP-compliance; run ruff check training_pipeline.py to verify code quality.

 The pipeline is designed for reproducibility; random seeds are fixed.

+**Lab 4 Influence**:
+- Guided preprocessing, feature selection, and model selection.
+- Feature importance and correlation analyses influenced final features.

+**Recommended Model**:
+- **XGBoost** is recommended due to superior ROC-AUC, low Brier Score, interpretability via SHAP, and stable PSI metrics.

+---

+## Notes
+- The pipeline is reproducible and designed for deployment.
+- Outputs are saved in `outputs/` for easy reference.
+- Ruff ensures PEP-compliant code.